Seahawks notes: Jason Myers sticking to routine despite misses, Luke Willson plans to play through rib injury

 RENTON — Seahawks kicker Jason Myers said it’s the kind of thing that creeps up once or twice a year.

-In pre-game warmups, he said, there are times he can feel that his kicking swing is just a little out of whack.
+In pregame warmups, he said, there are times he can feel that his kicking swing is just a little out of whack.

 One of those times happened before Sunday’s game against Tampa Bay, when he said he could tell that his kicking form “was not where I wanted it to be.
 Sometimes you can grind through it and sometimes it doesn’t fall.’’

-And maybe as fate would have it, he wasn’t quite able to grind through it Sunday on a day when he got his first chance with the Sehawks to kick a game-winner, called on for a 40-yarder on the final play of regulation.
+And maybe as fate would have it, he wasn’t quite able to grind through it Sunday on a day when he got his first chance with the Seahawks to kick a game-winner, called on for a 40-yarder on the final play of regulation.

 He’d earlier missed a 47-yarder and a point after, but making the game-winner would have put a nice, happy touch on the day.